 - Don’t let boomerang kids risk your retirement.
 While wanting to help kids get on their feet financially is natural, dipping into retirement savings to bail them out may put your own future at risk.
 If you’ve loaned your child money, agree in writing on a repayment plan.
 If they’re working, insist they put aside savings each month with the goal of becoming independent.
 If they’re not working, ask them to spend their time constructively, whether job hunting or volunteering.

-Having parents live with you can be a wonderful opportunity to bond with them in their later years.
-But it can also add stress to the household, no matter how close the relationship is.
+Having parents live with you can be a wonderful opportunity to bond with them in their later years, but it can also add stress to the household, no matter how close the relationship is.
 Similar to when adult kids move in, it’s important to address key issues up front.
 Have an honest discussion about needs and expectations and set boundaries to ensure you’re not getting on each other’s nerves.
-Here are a few suggested topics:
+Here are a few suggested topics to consider when thinking about how to deal with elderly parents living with you:

 - Housekeeping: Are they able to help with the cooking, shopping, laundry and other household chores?
 Will they share in some of the expenses?